yyzhz111/Tricky-Addon-Update-Target-List/README.md

 # Tricky Addon - Update Target List
 Configure Tricky Store target.txt with KSU WebUI.

-*This module is **not** a part of Tricky Store module, DO NOT report to Tricky Store if you encounter any issue.*
+*This module is **not** a part of the Tricky Store module.
+DO NOT report any issues to Tricky Store if encountered.*

 ## Requirements
 - [Tricky store](https://github.com/5ec1cff/TrickyStore) module installed